aery32/aery32-refguide/source/project_structure.rst

 Build system, ``Makefile``
 --------------------------

-Makefile contains all the make recipes to compile the project and uploading the compiled binary to the board.
+Makefile contains all the make recipes for compiling the project and uploading the compiled binary to the board.
 See more detailed instructions from the :doc:`build system <build_system>` section.

 .. note ::

-    Genrally Makefiles don't have a file prefix like ``.cpp`` etc. and it's a common practice to start its name with capital M.
+    Genrally Makefiles don't have a file postfix like ``.cpp`` and it's a common practice to start its name with capital M.

 Project wide settings, ``settings.h``